osmandapp/web/main/docs/user/map/tracks/index.md

 This tool provides a detailed analysis of track data using graphs and maps.

 - **Graph data (Y-axis)**.
 Displays Altitude, Slope, Speed, [External sensor data](../../plugins/external-sensors.md), or a combination (if available for the track).
 - **Graph dimension (X-axis)**.
-Can represent Distance, Time, or Time of day.
+Represents Distance, Time, or Time of day.
-- **Tap/slide interaction**. tap the graph to display information about a specific track point.
+- **Tap/slide interaction**.
+Tap the graph to display information about a specific track point.
 Sliding along the graph highlights the corresponding location on the map and shows details in the info bar.
 - **Scaling**.
 Use a [two-finger gesture](../../map/interact-with-map.md#gestures) to scale the graph for more detailed viewing.